killerchip/ngx-translate-extract-csv/README.md

     <languages>   : comma separated values of the input json files.
 Assumes .json extension
     <input path>  : location of the .json files.
 Default "./src/assets/i18n"
     <output path> : the path of the output file.
 If ommited the results are printed in screen only.
+    <separator>   : the separator character.
+Must be 1 character long.
+Defaults to "," (comma) separator.

     -r : Reverse operation.
 Split a CSV file to multiple JSON files.
     <input csv file>  : The CSV file to be processed